 Historic Photographer of the Year calls on photographers from around the globe to explore and capture the very best historic places and cultural sites that the world has to offer.

 Whether it’s a ruined English castle, an underground Roman villa or the haunting beauty of a long-forgotten battlefield, historical sites are among the most picturesque places to photograph on Earth.
-The 2019 Awards launch for entries on 12th June 2018 and is open to amateur and professional photographers around the world.
+The 2020 Awards launches for entries on 14th July 2020 and is open to amateur and professional photographers around the world.
+With varying restrictions in place across the globe rather than asking entrants to head out and explore, this year we’re instead seeking entries already captured and are keen to discover the very best images of fascinating historic locations that reside in your archives.

-The Awards challenge photographers everywhere, amateur or professional, to explore and share the most astonishing imagery of those places which dominate our past.
 Entries will be judged on originality, composition and technical proficiency alongside the story behind the image and its historical impact.
-Judging all entries will be a panel of experts including Claudia Kenyatta, Director of Regions for Historic England, broadcaster and historian Dan Snow of History Hit TV, head of the television channel HISTORY™ Dan Korn, author and digital colourist Marina Amaral, Chairman of The Association for Historical and Fine Art Photography Richard Everett, and co-founder of Trip Historic Elli Lewis.
-The winners will be announced in November 2019.
+Judging all entries will be a panel of experts including Claudia Kenyatta, Director of Regions for Historic England, broadcaster and historian Dan Snow of History Hit TV, head of the television channel Sky HISTORY Dan Korn, award winning heritage photographer Matt Emmett, author and digital colourist Marina Amaral, Chairman of The Association for Historical and Fine Art Photography Kira Zumkley, and co-founder of Trip Historic Elli Lewis.
+The winners will be announced in November 2020.

 Dan is an historian, broadcaster and television presenter and the world's most followed historian on social media.
 Dan’s podcast series History Hit has been number one on iTunes across the globe while he has also launched the widely acclaimed multi-channel history network History Hit TV which is dedicated to bringing you the most extraordinary, dramatic, important and fascinating stories of our shared past.
 Born and raised in London, Dan spent every weekend of his childhood being taken to castles, battlefields, country houses and churches.
 He developed a great love of history which he went on to pursue at Oxford University.